OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 - Over 5,000 persons displaced in the past week
 - Over 25,000 persons displaced in the past month
 - Over 100,000 persons displaced in the past quarter
-- Over 500,000 persons displaced in the past year

 The anomaly flags are also only generated when the displacement across that period of time is also above a specific minimum value.
 If it is below that